chef-boneyard/chef-web-docs-2016/chef_master/source/supermarket.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The redirect URL specified for OC-ID **MUST** match the hostname of the |supermarket| server.
 The URI must also be correct: ``/auth/chef_oauth2/callback``.
 Otherwise, an error message similar to ``The redict uri included is not valid.`` will be shown.

-500 Errors During Login
+500 Errors At Login
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The |supermarket| server must be able to reach (via https) the specified ``chef_server_url`` during |oauth| 2.0 negotiation.
 This type of issue is typically with name resolution and firewall rules.

-|supermarket| Code Location
+Source Code Location
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The code for |supermarket| can be found at the following URLs: